Dr William Edmondes

 Will has twice been degree programme director for the BA in Contemporary & Popular Music (W301); was DPD for the MMus between 2006 and 2011; and was head of postgraduate studies and postgraduate research 2012-2014.

-Will is also a resident at Culture Lab's Digital Cultures studio where, among other things, he currently oversees Culture Lab Radio, through which he hosts his own weekly show Make Property History, Mondays 6-7pm (CLR is currently on hiatus awaiting further funding).
+Will is also a resident at Culture Lab's Digital Cultures studio where, among other things, he has overseen the Culture Lab Radio project which is currently on hiatus awaiting new funds.

 Current, ongoing projects:

 Felt Beak (online label-archive featuring daily-operation improv & experimental pop; multiple contributors & collaborators).